Do you have a Food Allergy, Coeliac Disease or Food Intolerance? Food Hypersensitive [FHS] Customer

 What We Do with the Information

 While we will not investigate individual cases, if we identify serious risks or recurring issues, we have a duty of care to notify the relevant FBO and/or local authority.
-Where contact details are provided, we may reach out to discuss and take appropriate action.
+Where contact details are provided, we may reach out to discuss and advise appropriate action.
+We DO NOT name and shame venues we want to encourage the sharing of information as preventative tool!

 Benefits of Reporting